alfille/reciprocals/README.md

-# Reciprocols
+# Reciprocals

-Using basic Number Theory, an investigation of sums of reciprocols.
+Using basic Number Theory, an investigation of sums of reciprocals.

 ## Question

-__*Is the series of partial sums of reciprocols ever an integer?*__
+__*Is the series of partial sums of reciprocals ever an integer?*__

 ### Explanation